 - R.C.
 Majumdar tried to summarize the revolt differently.
 According to him, the revolt was neither the first, nor was it national, nor was it a war of independence.

 - In fact, he made a significant observation, that this revolt was not the first, and that there was a tradition of revolts with the onset of British occupation in India.

-- Sometimes, these revolts were peasant revolts, sometimes it took the form of tribal uprising, civil uprisings, sometimes even the military revolted, for Example: Vellore Mutiny (1806)which was a glaring example of the military discontentment.
+- Sometimes, these revolts were peasant revolts, sometimes it took the form of the tribal uprising, civil uprisings, sometimes even the military revolted, for Example, Vellore Mutiny (1806) which was a glaring example of the military discontentment.

 - Revolts were not entirely against the British alone, they were also against the collaborators of the British rule.